mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    Configure the following:

-   **NOTE:** Proxmox-related variables are not required for a cloud-based (AWS) deployment, so you can leave them as-is.
+   **NOTE:** Proxmox-related variables are not required for a cloud-based (AWS) deployment, so when deploying the Control Center in the cloud, you can leave them as-is.
 Since they are configured to be required for all deployments, the dummy values specified below must be passed.
 Without the dummy values, the wrapper script that you are going to run in a subsequent step would fail.

    **NOTE:** Notice the comments next to the `mimir` values.
 The values that have been commented out represent the default values, together with a multiplier that is used to arrive at an optimized value.
 For example: the default value for `mimir_distributor_requests_cpu` is `500`, but we multiplied it by `0.7` to have the optimized value of `350`.